rajtoshranjan/earth/README.md

 ### Usage

+1. Create a `.env.development` file in the `env-files` directory, using the `env-files/.env.sample` file as a reference for all required environment variables.
-1. Start the development server: `npm run dev`
+2. Start the development server: `npm run dev`
-2. Open your web browser and go to `http://localhost:5173`
+3. Open your web browser and go to `http://localhost:5173`